Middle-earth in motion pictures: Rankin/Bass's The Hobbit TV special (1977)

-In 1972, animators Rankin and Bass wanted to adapt Tolkien's works to animation as part of their series of television specials.
-Rankin thought adapting the whole Lord of the Rings was impossible and that the audience "wouldn't sit still for it."
-He decided "that the Tolkien property that I could handle was 'The Hobbit'," although portions of The Lord of the Rings were optioned as a sequel given pressure from the network.
-At $2 million to produce, the special would prove the costliest made up to that time, and starred John Huston, a fan of the book, as Gandalf.
+In 1972, the animators Rankin and Bass decided to adapt Tolkien's works to animation as part of their series of television specials.
+Rankin thought adapting the whole of Lord of the Rings was impossible, and that the audience "wouldn't sit still for it."
+He decided that The Hobbit would be manageable, although portions of The Lord of the Rings were optioned as a sequel given pressure from the network.
+At $2 million to produce, the special would prove the costliest made up to that time; it starred John Huston, a fan of the book, as Gandalf.

 They contacted the Tolkien Estate, who declined, but Rankin pointed out that the books were public domain in the US.
-The Estate, along with Saul Zaentz who had since purchased the film rights, tried to stop the production through a lawsuit, but it instead "became authorized through a series of settlement agreements" which allowed the special to air in Canada, where the books were not public domain.
+The Estate, along with Saul Zaentz who had purchased the film rights, tried to stop the production through a lawsuit, but it instead "became authorized through a series of settlement agreements" which allowed the special to air in Canada, where the books were not public domain.

 The making of the special was announced in April 1973 by Tomorrow Entertainment.
 The designs were done by Rankin, Bass and several Japanese animators working in the United States.
-Lester Abrams sent Rankin 20 character designs after Rankin and Bass liked his work on an excerpt of Tolkien for Children's Digest at the time.
+Lester Abrams sent Rankin 20 character designs after Rankin and Bass liked his work on an excerpt of Tolkien for Children's Digest.
 He was brought on board again later in the production to help illustrate the Dwarves – basing Thorin on concept art for Disney's Grumpy.
-He also drew Gollum as a corrupted Hobbit, but Rankin insisted that he be made more ferocious.
-Romeo Muller, who had written previous teleplays for Rankin, was employed to write the teleplay.
+He drew Gollum as a corrupted Hobbit, but Rankin insisted that he be made more ferocious.
+Romeo Muller was employed to write the teleplay.
 His first draft tried to encompass the whole of the story, plus a setup for The Lord of the Rings at the end.
-Rankin had him pare it down, and at one point also wanted to cut out the spiders, but was talked out of it by Lester.
+Rankin had him pare it down, and at one point wanted to cut out the spiders, but was talked out of it by Lester.
 Beorn was "sacrificed" to keep the Spiders.

 The television special received mixed reactions.
-In 1978, Romeo Muller won a Peabody Award for his teleplay.
-The film was also nominated for the Hugo Award for Best Dramatic Presentation, but lost to Star Wars.
-Douglas A. Anderson, a Tolkien scholar, called the adaptation "execrable" in his own introduction to the Annotated Hobbit, although he did not elaborate.
+In 1978, Muller won a Peabody Award for the teleplay.
+The film was nominated for the Hugo Award for Best Dramatic Presentation, but lost to Star Wars.
+Douglas A. Anderson, a Tolkien scholar, called the adaptation "execrable" in his introduction to the Annotated Hobbit.
 Ian Nathan considers it "regrettable" and "twee."